-4.4 Projected Emissions, 2020-2041
+4.3 Projected Emissions, 2021-2042

-In 2020, there were 19 fossil fuel-fired power plants - 17 natural gas-fired and two coal-fired - operating in Nevada.
+In 2021, there were 19 fossil fuel-fired power plants - 17 natural gas-fired and two coal-fired - operating in Nevada.
 Of these 19, three are transmitting some or all of their electricity out-of-state.
 Table 4-4 provides some information for these power plants.
 These power plants, in addition to the natural gas generator that intermittently operates at Nevada Solar One (a concentrating solar thermal power plant in Clark County) were considered in the projections.

-Table +-4.
-Information for Fower France Operating in Actual in 2020 Power Plant Name County Located Destination for Electricity Combined Facility Nameplate Capacity (MW) Coal-Fired Power Plants • North Valmy Generating Station Humboldt Nevada and Idaho 567 TS Power Eureka Nevada 242 Natural Gas-Fired Power Plants Apex Generating Station Clark California 600 Chuck Lenzie Generating Station Clark Nevada 1,465 CityCenter Central Plant Cogen Units Clark Nevada 8.6 Clark Mountain Combustion Turbines Storey Nevada 170 Desert Star Energy Center Clark California 536 Edward W. Clark Generating Station Clark Nevada 1,375 Fort Churchill Generating Station Lyon Nevada 230 Frank A. Tracy Generating Station Storey Nevada 863 Harry Allen Generating Station Clark Nevada 745 Las Vegas Generating Station Clark Nevada 359 Nevada Cogeneration Associates #1 and #2 Clark Nevada 191 Saguaro Power Plant Clark Nevada 127 Silverhawk Generating Station Clark Nevada 664 Sun Peak Generating Station Clark Nevada 222 Walter M. Higgins Generating Station Clark Nevada 688 Western 102 Power Plant Storey Nevada 117 with the expected retirement of the North Valmy Generating Station - there is a high level of uncertainty regarding whether the facility will retire on its current schedule, which for Unit 1 is a delay of its previously expected shutdown at the end of 2021 (this report assumes that both units will retire in 2025) - and the lack of published/filed plans for new fossil fuel fired EGUs through 2041.
-Figure 4-5 shows electricity generation sector GHG emissions in Nevada by fuel type projected for 2020 through 2041.
-From 2039 to 2040, there is a significant reduction in sector emissions.
-The Las Vegas Generating Facility Units 2 & 3 (297.6 MW), Silverhawk (664 MW), and the Walter Higgins Generating Station (688 MW) all reach their depreciation-based retirement dates at the end of 2039 according to NV Energy filings.
-The method of projecting these emissions (explained in Section 4.2) assumes the closure of these facilities and that wholesale electricity will be purchased to meet any demand not met by renewables or other forms of in-state generation.
+Power Plant Name County Located Destination for Electricity Combined Facility Nameplate Capacity (MW) Projected Closure Coal-Fired Power Plants - North Valmy Generating Station Humboldt Nevada and Idaho 567 2025 TS Power Eureka Nevada 242 2048 Natural Gas-Fired Power Plants Apex Generating Station Clark California 600 2043 Chuck Lenzie Generating Station Clark Nevada 1,465 2041 CityCenter Central Plant Cogen Units Clark Nevada 8.6 Clark Mountain Combustion Turbines Storey Nevada 170 2034 Desert Star Energy Center Clark California 536 2040 Edward W. Clark Generating Station Clark Nevada 1,375 2030-2034 Fort Churchill Generating Station Lyon Nevada 230 2028 Frank A. Tracy Generating Station Storey Nevada 863 2028-2043 Harry Allen Generating Station Clark Nevada 745 2035-2046 Las Vegas Generating Station Clark Nevada 359 2029-2039 Nevada Cogeneration Associates #1 and #2 Clark Nevada 191 2023 Saguaro Power Plant Clark Nevada 127 2031 Silverhawk Generating Station Clark Nevada 664 2039 Sun Peak Generating Station Clark Nevada 222 2031 Walter M. Higgins Generating Station Clark Nevada 688 2039 Western 102 Power Plant Storey Nevada 117 2045 there is a high level of uncertainty regarding whether the facility will retire on its current schedule, which for Unit 1 is a delay of its previously expected shutdown at the end of 2021 (this report assumes that both units will retire in 2025)

-Table 4-4: Information for Power Plants Operating in Nevada in 2020
+Table 4-4: Information for Power Plants Operating in Nevada in 2021

-Without any additional changes to Nevada's RPS, electricity generation sector GHG emissions are expected to fall below 8 MMTCO2e by 2041 with emissions in 2025 projected to be 11.907 MMTCO2e, and emissions in 2030 projected to be 10.452 MMTCO2e.
-Emissions reductions are largely associated
+Without any additional changes to Nevada's RPS, electricity generation sector GHG emissions are expected to drop to 5.377 MMTCO2e by 2042 with emissions in 2025 projected to be 11.907 MMTCO2e, and emissions in 2030 projected to be 10.452 MMTCO2e.
+Before 2030, emissions reductions are largely associated with the expected retirement of the North Valmy Generating Station -